-Dortmund is a young and dynamic university and science location: around 52,000 students benefit from the large variety of courses on offer.
+Dortmund is a young and dynamic university and science location: around 54,000 students benefit from the large variety of courses on offer.
 The city's seven universities not only provide comprehensive courses in diverse fields of study, but also conduct cutting-edge research.
 Around 20 non-university scientific institutions complement Dortmund's research landscape.
 Networking and cooperation are the hallmarks of the city's scientific life.
 Already in 1992, windo e.V. – a network of university and non-university science and research institutions in Dortmund – was founded.

 In order to make Dortmund even more attractive as a location for science and research, around 120 players from science, politics and the municipal community developed the Science Master Plan, which was adopted by the Dortmund City Council in 2013.
-It contains 100 measures for location development, networking and the promotion of research in five scientific fields of competence, which are to be implemented by 2020.
-To date, two-thirds of the measures have been implemented, established or approved.
+Due to its great success, the “Master Plan Science 2.0” was adopted in May 2021.
+Among other things, it describes measures to work together strategically and even more closely in seven areas of expertise.

 Location & approach

 The campus of TU Dortmund University is located close to interstate junction Dortmund West, where the Sauerlandlinie A 45 (Frankfurt-Dortmund) crosses the Ruhrschnellweg B 1 / A 40.
-The best interstate exit to take from A 45 is “Dortmund-Eichlinghofen” (closer to Campus Süd), and from B 1 / A 40 “Dortmund-Dorstfeld” (closer to Campus Nord).
+The best interstate exit to take from A 45 is “Dortmund-Eichlinghofen” (closer to South Campus), and from B 1 / A 40 “Dortmund-Dorstfeld” (closer to North Campus).
 Signs for the university are located at both exits.
 Also, there is a new exit before you pass over the B 1-bridge leading into Dortmund.

-To get from Campus Nord to Campus Süd by car, there is the connection via Vogelpothsweg/Baroper Straße.
-We recommend you leave your car on one of the parking lots at Campus Nord and use the H-Bahn (suspended monorail system), which conveniently connects the two campuses.
+To get from North Campus to South Campus by car, there is the connection via Vogelpothsweg/Baroper Straße.
+We recommend you leave your car on one of the parking lots at North Campus and use the H-Bahn (suspended monorail system), which conveniently connects the two campuses.

 TU Dortmund University has its own train station (“Dortmund Universität”).
-From there, suburban trains (S-Bahn) leave for Dortmund main station (“Dortmund Hauptbahnhof”) and Düsseldorf main station via the “Düsseldorf Airport Train Station” (take S-Bahn number 1, which leaves every 20 or 30 minutes).
+From there, suburban trains (S-Bahn) leave for Dortmund main station (“Dortmund Hauptbahnhof”) and Düsseldorf main station via the “Düsseldorf Airport Train Station” (take S-Bahn number 1, which leaves every 15 or 30 minutes).
 The university is easily reached from Bochum, Essen, Mülheim an der Ruhr and Duisburg.

 You can also take the bus or subway train from Dortmund city to the university: From Dortmund main station, you can take any train bound for the Station “Stadtgarten”, usually lines U41, U45, U 47 and U49.
 At “Stadtgarten” you switch trains and get on line U42 towards “Hombruch”.
 Look out for the Station “An der Palmweide”.
 From the bus stop just across the road, busses bound for TU Dortmund University leave every ten minutes (445, 447 and 462).
 Another option is to take the subway routes U41, U45, U47 and U49 from Dortmund main station to the stop “Dortmund Kampstraße”.
 From there, take U43 or U44 to the stop “Dortmund Wittener Straße”.
 Switch to bus line 447 and get off at “Dortmund Universität S”.

 The H-Bahn is one of the hallmarks of TU Dortmund University.
-There are two stations on Campus Nord.
+There are two stations on North Campus.
 One (“Dortmund Universität S”) is directly located at the suburban train stop, which connects the university directly with the city of Dortmund and the rest of the Ruhr Area.
-Also from this station, there are connections to the “Technologiepark” and (via Campus Süd) Eichlinghofen.
-The other station is located at the dining hall at Campus Nord and offers a direct connection to Campus Süd every five minutes.
+Also from this station, there are connections to the “Technologiepark” and (via South Campus) Eichlinghofen.
+The other station is located at the dining hall at North Campus and offers a direct connection to South Campus every five minutes.